Fox River (Illinois River tributary): Wisconsin

 The Fox River rises in the Halbach Swamp, 1 mi southeast of the community of Colgate, Wisconsin and flows past Brookfield, Waukesha, Big Bend, Waterford, Rochester, Burlington, Wheatland, Silver Lake and Wilmot, for a total of 84 mi in Wisconsin.

 A major dam in Waterford forms a 1200 acre navigable waterway which is one of the busiest in southeastern Wisconsin.
 The river is generally navigable from the Iron Bridge (now a concrete bridge) in Tichigan, Wisconsin (just south of Big Bend) down to the dam.
 The river connects several small lakes in this section, and one large lake, Tichigan Lake and one smaller lake, Buena Lake.
 The entire area including connected lakes and the Fox are often referred to as Tichigan Lake.

 At the southern end of this section, Foxwood Isle separates the main dam to its west and a spillway to the east.

 A small dam is present just a few miles south in downtown Rochester.
 The river then flows unobstructed through Burlington, where it joins the White River, and on to Wilmot.
 This is a popular and picturesque day-canoe trip never straying far from the road, but often just out of sight of it.

 Flooding is common on this section of the river, especially near Wheatland to the border.

-The Fox River watershed encompasses 938 square miles in Wisconsin.
+The Fox River watershed encompasses 938 sqmi in Wisconsin.